InsultingPros/AcediaCore/docs/safety.md

 and use it for something completely different.
 This means unpredictable and undefined behavior for everybody.
-To avoid creating with this problem - everyone must always make sure to *forget* about objects you've deallocated by setting your references to `none`.
+To avoid creating with this problem - everyone must always make sure to *forget* about objects you've deallocated by setting their references to `none`.

 > **NOTE:** This also means that you should not deallocate the same object
 > more than once.